msu-cse-outreach/technovation-book/_sources/2-Loops/code-along.rst

 * Each execution of the loop body is called an *iteration* of the loop.

-* Just before each loop iteration (execution of the loop body), the interpreter assigns ``var`` a value from ``range(int_exp)``, starting with ``0`` and increasing in order.
+* Just before each iteration (execution of the loop body), the interpreter assigns ``var`` a value from ``range(int_exp)``, starting with ``0`` and in increasing order.

-The last of these rules allows the code performed on each iteration of a loop to depend on what iteration is being executed.
+The last of these rules allows the commands in the loop body to depend on the iteration being executed.
-The following example illustrates this capability.
+This next example illustrates this idea.

 .. activecode:: ac-bulls-eye
    :language: python
    :nocodelens:

-   # "bull's eye" - three concentric cirles spaced 50 pixels apart
+   # draw a "bull's eye" - three concentric cirles
    import turtle

+   # the spacing (# of pixels) between circles
    spacing = 50

    for n in range(3):